ephemeral-laboratories/usemy-name-site/common-excuses.md

 As an engineer, it is your job to say “no” to unrealistic, immoral, and incorrect requests.
-If you just say “yes” to everything your user asks for, you’re not doing your job.
+If you just say “yes” to everything your user asks for, you're not doing your job.

 Shopify made this claim while I was reporting the issue to them, but when I pressed for concrete reasons for why two name parts were needed, they